-Most writers go through at least 3 out of the 5 steps of the writing process.
-The question is whether or not they do it consciously.
-And how much does not doing the two steps that are often forgotten or ignored impact the writing?
+Most writers go through at least 3 out of the 5 steps of the writing process that I cover in this article.
+The question is whether or not they do it consciously or unconsciously.
+And how much does not doing the two often forgotten steps impact their writing?

 What is the writing process?

 The writing process is the step-by-step working through the stages writers go through from brainstorming to publishing.
 When you think of writing as a process, you manage to navigate your ideas better and avoid dreaded writer’s block.
 It allows you to detangle yourself from a mishmash of ideas and focus on the essential details.

 With the 5-step writing process, putting pen to paper (or fingers to keyboard) becomes more simple.

 So without further ado, I introduce to you the 5 steps of the writing process.

 Have you ever heard of this writing process?

 There is a chance that you did practice this routine back in high school or even grade school.
 Or, you might have heard about it during a discussion on writing methods.